AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.5.12 =
+* Apostrophes slashed when used in invoice item description - FIXED

 = 2.5.11 =
 * Ability to export subscriptions - ADDED
 * Ability to search subscriptions - ADDED